 My Fellowship research focused on understanding the impact of 3D variations in Earth structure on GIA across Antarctica.
 This work has led to advances in our ability to quantify present-day rates of ice loss across Antarctica.

 During my Fellowship I worked with a number of international collaborators and am grateful for their co-operation.
 These collaborators include Wouter van der Wal (TU Delft), Terry Wilson (Ohio State University), Doug Wiens (Washington University in St Louis), Ed Bueler (University of Alaska, Fairbanks) and Matt King (University of Tasmania).

 Furthering our understanding of feedbacks between ice dynamics, Earth deformation, and sea-level change, via coupled modelling and data assimilation.

-I am a collaborator on the UKANET project that is using seismic and GPS data to improve our undestanding of Earth structure beneath the Antarctic Peninsula.
+I was a collaborator on the UKANET project that used seismic data to improve our understanding of Earth structure beneath the Antarctic Peninsula.
 My fieldwork blog gives an insight into the work involved when installing such instruments at the ends of world!